GrissomErick/MogulCoders/public/appdocs/MogulCoders.md

 * VS Code - [https://code.visualstudio.com/](https://code.visualstudio.com/)
 * Git Tools - [https://git-scm.com/download](https://git-scm.com/download)
 * Live Markdown Editor - [https://jbt.github.io/markdown-editor/](https://jbt.github.io/markdown-editor/)

-## Challenges
-1. Email validation was itself a bigger piece to develop from scratch.
-We found one npm package (https://www.npmjs.com/package/email-verification) but that supports MongoDB and our whole project was designed to build on MySql.
-So later we decided to drop the email validation.
-2. When Front end and Back end developers were working on their parts, it was not clear if the application is functioning and responding properly.
-3. Redefining the repo, photoshop work was done again, redesigning of web page and fillable forms. - (need reasoning language???)
-4. Filtering out the APIs (will write more about this)

 ## Team Member Repo's
 1. Anna Pena      (https://github.com/apena21)